 We didn’t enjoy taking the Baja Boss out on the road, and running these underinflated to try and get some more flex out of the sidewall is a bad idea (just ask Ford).
 The truck/SUV enthusiast who wants a balanced on and off-road tire would be better suited for Mickey Thompson’s ATZP3 or Deegan 38 All-Terrain.

-If you’re thinking of getting a set of Baja Bosses, our recommendation would be that they go on a dedicated off-road vehicle.
+If you’re thinking of getting a set of Baja Bosses, our recommendation would be that they go on a dedicated off-road vehicle or weekend toy rather than a daily driver.
 Jeeps and overlanding rigs (especially those that get towed) will be a good fit for these tires.
-The uncompromised off-road performance is incredible and will leave a smile on your face as you conquer sand, mud, rocks, and snow.
+The uncompromised off-road performance is incredible and will leave a smile on your face as you conquer sand, mud, rocks, and (we assume) snow.